UltimateTimmeh/dotfiles/README.md

   for mounting remote filesystems.
 Installed with the package manager (ssh sshfs).

-- Sublime Text 3: For all the main programming and text editing tasks.
+- Sublime Text 3: For all main programming and text editing tasks.
   Installed from the official .deb file downloaded from Sublime Text's website.
-  **Note:** Packages are not yet automatically installed, but the 'User' config directory in the dotfiles repository contains a list. **Note:** Bind this package to 'Ctrl+Alt+S' for easy access.
+  **Note:** Bind this package to 'Ctrl+Alt+S' for easy access. **Note:**
+  Installation of the Sublime Text 3 configuration sets up automatic installation of Package Control and a number of Sublime Packages.
+When starting Sublime Text 3 for the first time, all packages should be installed automatically.

 - TAVIguide-pp: pyFormex application for pre- and postprocessing of TAVIguide case FEA and CFD simulations.
 Installed from the developer GIT repository